Generic Name: Mercaptopurine (mer-kap-toe-PYOOR-een), 6-Mercaptopurine, 6-MP

-How is this drug used?
-Mercaptopurine is FDA approved for the treatment of acute lymphatic leukemia.
+How is Purinethol used?
+Purinethol is FDA approved for the treatment of acute lymphatic leukemia.
 It is important for patients to remember that physicians have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA.
 Patients who have received a prescription of this drug for a condition other than which it is approved may wish to discuss this issue with their physician.

-How is mercaptopurine given (administered)?
-Mercaptopurine is given orally in a tablet and the dose depends on several factors, including the condition being treated, the size of the patient, the particular regimen being used and the overall health of the patient.
+How is Purinethol given (administered)?
+Purinethol is given orally in a tablet and the dose depends on several factors, including the condition being treated, the size of the patient, the particular regimen being used and the overall health of the patient.

 How are patients monitored?
-Patients will usually have scheduled meetings with their healthcare provider while they are being treated with mercaptopurine.
+Patients will usually have scheduled meetings with their healthcare provider while they are being treated with Purinethol.
 Patients may undergo physical examinations, scans, or other measures to assess side effects and response to therapy.
-Typically, blood will be drawn to check levels of blood cells and to monitor functions of some organ systems, particularly the liver as mercaptopurine can cause liver damage.
+Typically, blood will be drawn to check levels of blood cells and to monitor functions of some organ systems, particularly the liver as Purinethol can cause liver damage.

 Patients will be closely monitored for liver abnormalities.
 In addition evaluating blood samples to determine liver function, patients will be checked for yellowing of the skin or eyes tenderness or pain in the right upper quadrant of the abdomen, diarrhea, inability to eat/weight loss and abdominal swelling.
 If patients experience any of these symptoms, they should contact their healthcare provider.